SixTones

-SixTones (ストーンズ, Sutōnzu) is a Japanese idol boy band formed by Smile-Up (formerly known as Johnny & Associates) in 2015.
-The group was previously a sub-unit of Johnny & Associates' pre-debut trainee group Johnny's Jr. SixTones made their official debut on January 22, 2020.
-They sold 6.24 million physical copies in Japan.
+SixTones (ストーンズ, Sutōnzu) is a Japanese boy band under Starto Entertainment.
+The group made its official debut on January 22, 2020 under Sony Music Entertainment Japan.
+As of year, SixTONES has sold over 6.24 million physical records in Japan.

 Name

-Johnny Kitagawa, the late leader of Johnny & Associates had named the group "SixTones"; the name was initially named "Six Tones" but later changed to "SixTones" and pronounced "Stones", with the "ix" in "Six" being silent.
+Johnny Kitagawa, the late leader of Johnny & Associates named the group "SixTones".
+Initially named "Six Tones", the name was later changed to "SixTones" (pronounced "Stones", with the "ix" in "Six" being silent).
 The "stones" pronunciation refers to "diamond in the rough", where the group's potential emerges as its members continually polish and refine their skills.
 The name also refers to the six members, each with a distinctive tone, personality and sound.

 History

 2011–2015: Pre-group formation

 In 2011, shortly after the debut of Sexy Zone, the members performed as back dancers for A.B.C-Z and Hey!
 Say!
 JUMP.

-In February 2012, the group was selected to star in a Nippon TV drama while they were back dancing in A.B.C-Z's ABC Za (Stars) stage play.
-The drama, Shiritsu Bakaleya Koukou (lit.
-"Private Bakaleya High School"), was the first drama collaboration between Johnny's talents and AKB48's members.
-Members of the original cast reprised their roles in the sequel drama and the film Shiritsu Bakaleya Koukou: The Movie (2012).
-At this point, the six members were not officially formed as a unit.
-Fans of the six members addressed them as Bakareya6 or Bakareya-gumi unofficially during the airing of the drama.
+In February 2012, while they were back dancing in A.B.C-Z's ABC Za (Stars) stage play, the group participated on the Nippon Television drama, Shiritsu Bakaleya Koukou (lit.
+"Private Bakaleya High School"), which was the first drama collaboration between Johnny's talents and AKB48's members.
+Members reprised their roles in the sequel drama and film Shiritsu Bakaleya Koukou: The Movie (2012).
+At this point, the six members were not officially formed as a unit, named by fans as Bakareya6 or Bakareya-gumi during the airing of the drama.

-In the same period, the six members had a direct discussion with Johnny Kitagawa, which led to announcement of the Johnny's Jr. Johnny's Dome theater: Summary shows.
+A discussion with Johnny Kitagawa, led to announcement of the Johnny's Jr. Johnny's Dome theater: Summary, one of the few performances with Junior's as main at the time.
 At the years-end Fresh Johnny's Jr. in Yokohama Arena concert, clips of the Shiritsu Bakaleya Koukou drama were shown together with the original soundtrack Shake It Up by Kis-my-ft2.

-In January 2013, the six members performed a cover of "Six Senses" by Kat-Tun on The Shounen Club.
-This was the members' last performance together before "disbandment" of the unofficial Bakareya6 unit.
-The following month, the group was split into a 2:4 formation, with Jesse and Hokuto Matsumura performing as a duo and the four members appearing in separate performances on The Shounen Club.
+After a January 2013 cover performance of Kat-Tun's "Six Senses" on Shounen Club, the unofficial Bakareya6 unit disbanded.
+The group was split into a 2:4 formation, with Jesse and Hokuto Matsumura performing separately from the remaining four members.
+While the former had numerous appearances, the rest struggled.
+Some of the limited appearances were individual The Shounen Club ones.
 Additionally, the previously announced six-member performance at the Live House Johnny's Ginza was changed and the members split into the same 2:4 formation.